mozilla/addons-server/docs/topics/install/deprecated/elasticsearch.rst

     sudo service elasticsearch start

 Olympia has commands that sets up mappings and indexes objects such as add-ons and apps for you.
-Setting up the mappings is analagous to defining the structure of a table, indexing is analagous to storing rows.
+Setting up the mappings is analogous to defining the structure of a table, indexing is analogous to storing rows.

 For AMO, this will set up all indexes and start the indexing processeses::